What Color Is Your Sky

-What Color Is Your Sky is a studio album recorded by American country singer Jason Michael Carroll.
-Released on May 4, 2015, via Malaco Records/For the Lonely Records, it is Carroll's fourth studio album.
+What Color Is Your Sky is the fourth studio album by American country music artist Jason Michael Carroll.
+It was released on May 4, 2015 by For the Lonely Records.

 Background

 Carroll started a Kickstarter campaign to help pay the cost of the album's recording in early 2014, the goal was to raise $40,000 but with help of fans Carroll raised over $70,000 by fans to album pay the album's production costs.

 He released the lead single on March 17, 2015, titled "God Only Knows", he also announced his new album would be titled What Color Is Your Sky and would be released May 4, 2015.

-The Color of the Sky appears blue to the human eye but really the color of the sky is really purple and black also at night the sky my look just black but really there is a great amount of purple there just hiding.